 Google SecOps (Chronicle) pricing in 2026: per-employee tiers, real cost

 The independent Google SecOps and Chronicle pricing reference.
-Per-employee tier model explained, Standard vs Enterprise vs Plus, five real cost scenarios from 100 to 50,000 employees, and where Chronicle structurally beats per-GB SIEMs.
-Updated May 2026.
+Per-employee tier model explained, Standard vs Enterprise vs Plus, the GB data cap that actually governs the bill, five real cost scenarios from 100 to 50,000 employees, and where Chronicle structurally beats per-GB SIEMs.
+Updated June 2026.

 Estimates triangulated from cloud.google.com/security/products/security-operations, Google Cloud Marketplace listings, and partner-channel pricing references during Q2 2026.